Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 A vest is useful for adding an extra layer of warmth on autumn days when a two-piece suit won’t keep out the cold.

-Pairing a contrasting vest and suit is considered inappropriate for most business settings.
-So, if you prefer a contrasting vest and suit, be aware that this look is only suitable for more informal occasions.
+Pairing a contrasting vest with a suit is considered inappropriate in most formal business settings.
+If you prefer a contrasting vest and suit, be aware that this look is best suited to more informal occasions.

 Also, if you’re headed for a job interview, leaving the vest at home is probably best.

-A simple two-piece suit combined with an unobtrusive tie is usually enough to convince HR of your dress sense.
+A simple two-piece suit combined with an unobtrusive tie is usually enough to convince HR of your sense of style.
 And the last thing you want is to appear overly flamboyant.

 Author: Alexander Stoicoff